 It may not be tidy, they might spill some seeds and soil but they will love it and learn a lot.
 Enjoy that time with them, it’s priceless.

 I hope you like the site, spend some time and are inspired to grow some fruit and veggies in your own backyard or small space garden.

 Even if you only have room for one container of carrots, then still do it.
 It’s easier than you might think.
 The harvest is uniquely delicious and well worth the effort.

 Leave a comment below and let me how I can help you get started.

-Backyard Food Growing
+Owner of Backyard Food Growing